See Darren Criss, Hoda Kotb and More Stars at the 2021 Macy's Thanksgiving Day Parade - E! Online

 In addition, Carrie Underwood gave a virtual performance of her song "Favorite Time of Year."

-In addition, the casts of your favorite Broadway shows including Moulin Rouge!
-The Musical, Wicked and the upcoming Annie Live! took over the streets of New York City with show-stopping performances.
+The casts of your favorite Broadway shows including Moulin Rouge!
+The Musical, Wicked and the upcoming Annie Live! also took over the streets of New York City with show-stopping performances.

 "We've got a full show: 10 marching bands, 15 giant character balloons, 28 floats, 30-plus heritage balloons and a whole host of performances," Macy's executive producer Will Coss recently told Today.
 "We're really excited to be back in full form."